tbisaillon/credential-theft-lab/docs/gettingstarted.md

 ## Generate GlobalProtect Portal Certificate

 The bootstrap configuration for the firewall contains a certificate authority for you, but you need to create a certificate for the IP address of the firewall's untrust interface.
+Go to **Device > Certificate Management > Certificates** and create one similar to the following.

 ![Replace Cert 1](img/generate_cert_1.png)

-Use it in place of **Placeholder-Cert** in the **GlobalProtect_SSL** service profile.
+Go to **Device > Certificate Management > SSL/TLS Service Profile** and use the certificate you just created in place of **Placeholder-Cert** in the **GlobalProtect_SSL** service profile.

 ![Replace Cert 2](img/generate_cert_2.png)